 The Insignia’s significant stature means interior space is excellent in general, with huge amounts of legroom – front and back – and a well-shaped boot.
 Rear headroom is a little tight thanks to that low profile, however, and while the Insignia may come close to matching the cavernous Skoda Superb for interior space, the Superb’s greater height means its back seats are more comfortable for taller adults.

-Vauxhall officially offers eight trim levels with the Insignia Grand Sport (some of them merely differentiate between the same trim level with sat-nav and without it), but even entry-level Design cars come with auto headlights and high-beam assist, cruise control, a leather steering wheel and a seven-inch touchscreen, complete with Bluetooth, Apple CarPlay and DAB radio.
-Moving up through the range adds extras like sat nav, a rear spoiler, all-round parking sensors, automatic wipers and upgraded interior trim details; top-spec Elite Nav and sporty GSi Nav cars come with LED headlights and leather seats.
+Vauxhall now offers five trim levels with the Insignia, but even entry-level SE Nav cars come with LED headlights and high-beam assist, all-round parking sensors, cruise control, a leather steering wheel and a seven-inch infotainment touchscreen, complete with sat nav, Bluetooth, Apple CarPlay and DAB radio.
+Moving up through the range adds extras like a larger touchscreen, a Bose premium stereo system, a rear spoiler, automatic wipers and upgraded interior trim details; top-spec Ultimate Nav and sporty GSi Nav cars come with Intellilux LED Pixel headlights and leather seats.

-The Insignia Grand Sport achieved the full five stars in Euro NCAP’s independent safety assessments, helped by the standard fitment of lane-keeping assistance and an autonomous emergency braking system that works at urban speeds.
+The pre-facelift version of the Insignia achieved the full five stars in Euro NCAP’s independent safety assessments, helped by the standard fitment of lane-keeping assistance and an autonomous emergency braking system that works at urban speeds.